jaswanthreddyp4/HandCricket/README.md

 # HandCricket
-a gunny game which can be used to sekect one among 2 in needy situations without conflicts
+a funny game which can be used to select one among 2 in situations without any conflicts.